MailTape/MailTape-v1/_posts/2018-01-07-Felicia-Atkinson.md

 # MailTape's selection

 ## Félicia Atkinson – I'm Following You
-_Sanjay_: **"**[Félicia Atkinson](http://feliciaatkinson.com/)'s latest album 'Hand in Hand' fuses field recordings, modular and MIDI electronics with an almost hypnotising line in whispered vocal narration to subliminally affective degrees.
+_Sanjay_: **"**[Félicia Atkinson](http://feliciaatkinson.com/)'s latest album 'Hand in Hand' fuses field recordings, modular and MIDI electronics with an almost hypnotising line in whispered vocal narration.
 In this opening track, dreams and reality go fluidly and fittingly together with a warbling ambient-pop/neo-classical introduction to the reflective anticipation of the album.**"**

 ## Mondkopf – The Call
 _Sanjay_: **"**The musical moniker of Paul Régimbeau, [Mondkopf](http://mondkopf.tumblr.com/)'s electronic music often feels extremely literal.
 This track is taken from the [Musique Ambiante Française Vol. 1](https://tigersushirecords.bandcamp.com/album/musique-ambiante-fran-aise-vol-1) compilation on Tigersushi.
 It's a serenely seductive suite of ambient or beatless works using old and new analog machines.**"**